Xtom-aX/super-ultra-cp-algorithms/README.md

 # super-ultra-cp-algorithms

-A collection of algorithms for personal use.
+A collection of algorithms for personal offline use.